Panzerballett: Music

-Panzerballett plays both original compositions by guitarist Zehrfeld and his creative arrangements of popular songs from rock ("Smoke on the Water" by Deep Purple), to pop ("Ein Bisschen Frieden" by Nicole), to jazz ("Birdland" by Weather Report) to soundtrack (as the title theme The Simpsons).
-The band has noted their influences to be classic jazz and funk artists and also heavy progressive metal artists such as Meshuggah.
+The band has noted their influences to be classic jazz and funk artists and also heavy progressive metal artists; they play both original compositions by guitarist Zehrfeld and his creative arrangements of popular songs from rock ("Smoke on the Water" by Deep Purple), metal ("Bleed" by Meshuggah), pop ("Ein Bisschen Frieden" by Nicole), to jazz ("Birdland" by Weather Report) to soundtrack (as the title theme The Simpsons or "Mahna Mahna").
 The song Iron Maiden Voyage shows these diverse influences; the song's name is a pun on the name of the band metal band Iron Maiden and the Jazz Standard Maiden Voyage by Herbie Hancock).
 An important feature of the band's music is the virtuosity of their performance; the band's members have studied with award-winning musicians to master their instruments at a high technical level.
 One example of their technical skill are the highly complex polyrhythmic structures the band uses in their compositions.

 Die Zeit writes about Panzerballett: "Ihre eigenen Stücke flankieren sie mit einer Reihe von Hardrock-, Jazz- und Entertainment-Gassenhauern, die sie mit der tadellosen Technik an deutschen Hochschulen ausgebildeter Musiker so vorbehaltlos zerschreddern und neu zusammensetzen, dass Wiedererkennungseffekt und Staunen sich die Waage halten" (roughly "Their own compositions are intermingled with a number of jazz, rock and entertainment standards which the musicians thoroughly deconstruct, using impeccable skills gained at german music conservatories.
 They then rebuild the works into new performances carefully balancing recognition with astonishment.")

 The band describes their own music as "delicate interlocking funk grooves with brutally hard, rhythmically complex riffs and jazz improvisation combined with ska-Death-Jazz" or like "hacking with a white-hot flail into grandma's freshly-baked ruebli-cake".

 As musical influences, the band notes bands like Meshuggah, Tribal Tech, Planet X and Mats Morgan as the main source of their inspiration.

 In 2020 the album Planet Z saw the addition of a seven-piece horn section on the song "No One is Flying the Plane" by American jazz composer Jeff Novotny (the composer's original recording had been released the previous year).

 Concerts

 Panzerballett is also known for exceptional concerts.
-The humor of the band, which is only implied in the band's albums (e.g. song titles such as Schmitz Kadtse und Mit weißglühendem Morgenstern in Omas frischgebackene Rüblitorte or the vocal pieces with Conny Kreitmeier on songs like Zickenterror), occurs during their live performances more obviously, particularly guitarist Zehrfeld supplies, cable Rasta wig and sunglasses, dressed in a stage show, with exaggerated facial expressions and gestures, dance and exuberant Hüpfeinlagen and headbanging.
-His improvised nonsense recalls announcements here and there on Helge Schneider.
+The humor of the band, which is only hinted at on the band's albums (e.g. in song titles or the vocal pieces with Conny Kreitmeier on songs like Zickenterror), becomes more apparent during live performances.
+Particularly guitarist Zehrfeld delivers exaggerated facial expressions and gestures dances and jumps around excessively, while sporting sunglasses and a dreadlock wig made out of cables.
+His announcements and banter resemble those of Helge Schneider at times.